VPS + OpenClaw: A Complete Guide to Deployment, Optimization, and Stability

 Security hardening: do this immediately after deployment

-Configure UFW and open only the ports you need:
+Set up UFW and only open the ports you actually need:

 sudo ufw default deny incoming